-O Comparison to the School, System, and State The School, System, and State bar graphs reflect the mean scale score for groups of 15 or more students.
-Achievement Levels Student School System State Level 4: Distinguished Learner Scale Score Range: 572-715 Level 3: Proficient Learner Scale Score Range: 525-571 516 514 514 506 Level 2: Developing Learner Scale Score Range: 475-524 Level 1: Beginning Learner Scale Score Range: 240-474
+Comparison to the School, System, and State The School, System, and State bar graphs reflect the mean scale score for groups of 15 or more students.
+O Achievement Levels Student School System State Level 4: Distinguished Learner Scale Score Range: 572-715 Level 3: Proficient Learner Scale Score Range: 525-571 516 509 507 507 Level 2: Developing Learner Scale Score Range: 475-524 Level 1: Beginning Learner Scale Score Range: 240-474

-National Percentile Range r Your student's performance can be compared to other students nationally in Social Studies.
+9 Comparison to a National Sample of Students National Percentile Range Your student's performance can be compared to other students nationally in Social Studies.
 The national percentile range is based on his or her estimated score on TerraNova, a nationally-normed achievement test.
 A national percentile range of 36-62 means that your student performed as well as or better than 36 to 62 percent of the national norming group.
 The national percentile range is based on his or her estimated TerraNova score ± the standard error of measurement.
 36-62

-Copyright © 20XX Georgia Department of Education.
+Copyright © 2023 Georgia Department of Education.
 All rights reserved.
-Lexile and Lexile Framework are registered trademarks of MetaMetrics, Inc.
+Lexile® and Lexile Framework® are registered trademarks of MetaMetrics, Inc.